ivansollazzo/project-falcon/README.md

 **Institution:** Università degli Studi di Palermo

-# 🚀 Project Overview:
+# 🚀 Project Overview

 The UAITF Robot is an innovative assistive technology designed to empower visually impaired individuals by enhancing their autonomy and navigation capabilities.
 Developed as part of an advanced robotics course, the robot blends cutting-edge technology with inclusive design to break barriers and improve quality of life.

-# 🌟 Key Features and Achievements:
+# 🌟 Key Features and Achievements

 - **Smart Navigation:** Real-time autonomous path planning using the A* algorithm, ensuring safe and efficient movement in dynamic environments.
 - **Advanced Obstacle Detection:** Multi-level Raycast sensors identify obstacles up to 40 cm away, adapting seamlessly to static and moving elements like pedestrians and vehicles.